nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 title: User Guide
 ---

 Welcome to the Wishful Shrinking User Guide!
 This user guide provides in-depth documentation on the installation process, step-by-step instructions for each feature and troubleshooting recommendations.
-Wishful Shrinking is available for the Linux, Unix, Windows and Mac OS operating systems.
+Wishful Shrinking is available for the Linux, Unix, Windows and Mac OS operating systems.<br><br>

 ## Introducing Wishful Shrinking